|

 The data field is also optional unless a branch

-command is used during an instruction.
-In this case, the
+or jsr command is used during an instruction.
+In this

-different purposes depending on the command field.
-If no
+depending on the command field.
+If no data field is

 specified, a value of 0 will be assumed.
 For more